Anomalous Andreev interferometer: Study of an anomalous Josephson junction coupled to a normal wire

-\paragraph{S/FI/F/FI/S junction.-} Another configuration to obtain a $\phi_0$-junction is a S/FI/F/FI/S junction with non-coplanar magnetizations [Fig.~\ref{figure1}(c)].
+Another configuration to obtain a $\phi_0$-junction is a S/FI/F/FI/S junction with non-coplanar magnetizations [Fig.~\ref{figure1}(c)].
 This configuration has not yet been realized in experiment, but has been theoretically predicted to show AJE~\cite{Braude:2007,Grein:2009,Margaris:2010,Liu:2010,Kulagina:2014,Moor:2015,Mironov:2015,Silaev:2017}.
 In these structures, the role of the FI layers is two-fold: firstly, they induce an exchange field $\boldsymbol{h}_{r/l}$ in the adjacent S layer, and secondly, they act as spin-polarized tunneling barriers with a polarization $\boldsymbol{P}_{r/l}$.
 The linearized Usadel equation in the F layer reads

 where $\{.,.\}$ is an anticommutator.
 We have assumed, without loss of generality, that the exchange field in the F-wire points on the $\boldsymbol{z}$ direction.

 The S/F junctions with spin-filtering barriers are described by the generalized Kuprianov-Lukichev boundary condition~\cite{Bergeret:2012,Eschrig:2015}.
 The exchange fields $\boldsymbol{h}_{r/l}$ induced via the magnetic proximity effect in the S-electrodes point in the same direction as the polarization vectors $\boldsymbol{P}_{r/l}$.
 The linearized boundary conditions read